The complete guide to small business accounting

 3. Track your expenses

 You should always keep on top of your expenses and outgoings.
 By neglecting your expenses, you may come across cash flow issues that can be avoided (especially in the early days of running your business).
-Let’s dive into what expenses are and how you can track them.

 What are expenses?